 Reference Online Center (ROC)

-General and specialized tours of the library for university classes as well as off-campus groups, must be scheduled in advance through the Instructional Services Librarian.
-Non-university groups such as high schools are encouraged to schedule tours during inter-session.
+General and specialized library instruction for university classes as well as off-campus groups, must be scheduled in advance through the Instructional Services Librarian.
+Non-university groups such as high schools are encouraged to schedule tours or instruction sessions during intersession.
+Classes coming to the library for an instructional session should have an assignment or project they are actively working on.
 See the library instruction request page for more details.

-Any questions regarding this policy should currently be directed to the Asst.
-Dean of Public Services.
+Any questions regarding this policy should currently be directed to the Assistant Dean of Public Services.